Evaluation of Developmental Math Pathways and Student Outcomes

 The Study Design

 Study intake began in fall 2015 and continued over four semesters through spring 2017.
-The research sample is composed of approximately 1,400 students at four community colleges (El Paso Community College, Trinity Valley Community College, and Brookhaven College and Eastfield College, both part of the Dallas County Community College District) who were assessed as needing one or two levels of developmental math.
+The research sample is composed of more than 1,400 students at four community colleges (El Paso Community College, Trinity Valley Community College, and Brookhaven College and Eastfield College, both part of the Dallas County Community College District) who were assessed as needing one or two levels of developmental math.

 Participants were randomly assigned to a treatment group that entered the yearlong DCMP program or to a control group that entered a traditional developmental and college-level math sequence.
 A random assignment design is ideal for this study because any differences in later outcomes can be attributed to the difference in the type of developmental math students took.